OneEsk19/DG/README.md

 | app.R | Finished app (using selection input) |
 | dogage.csv | All calculated data and results  |
 | subsettingDGstuff.R | Trying out subsetting methods, incomplete rough work  |

+I am not 100% happy with it, and I will improve it at some point.